pokerregion/poker/README.rst

     Card
         One exact card with a suit. e.g. 'As', '2s'.
 It has a :term:`Rank` and a :term:`Suit`.

-    Combo
-        Exact two cards with suits specified like "2s2c", "7s6c".
-There are total of 1326 Combos.

     Hand
         Consists two :term:`Rank`s without precise suits like "AKo", "22".